 It’s a silly question, I know, but water is a strangely neutral and resounding chemical.
-Before I listed its molecular name, Dihydrogen Monoxide, named such as it has two hydrogen atoms and a single oxygen atom in its form.
+Before I listed its molecular name, Dihydrogen Monoxide, named such as it has two hydrogen atoms and a single oxygen atom in its standard molecular form.
 Thanks to this, water is a dipole molecule and likes attracting other particles to itself, one of its favorite things to attract being itself.

 Water is the neutral chemical on the pH scale; it’s neither acidic nor alkaline in its natural state.
 Water is also a natural solvent; many minerals dissolve in water to the point that instead of specifying “water-soluble,” often when a compound is mentioned to be soluble, it is assumed to be precisely in reference to the chemical.